csc301-winter-2021/team-project-4-labmotus/deliverable-1/planning.md

 Sayan will be our team's scrum master.
 Sayan is also responsible for project management, UX, and back-end.
 Sayan's strengths include UX, back-end, NoSQL DB, and machine learning.
 Sayan’s weaknesses include no experience with SQL databases, mobile development (iOS / Android), and DevOps.

 Yuhan will be responsible for the UX and back-end.
-Yuhan's strengths include web front-end (React, CSS, JavaScript), doing backend with Node.js (which Fastify is based off of), and familiarity with Git version control.
+Yuhan's strengths include web front-end (React, CSS, JavaScript), doing backend with Node.js (which Fastify is based on), and familiarity with Git version control.
 Yuhan’s weaknesses are no experience with iOS development, integrating third-party APIs, and writing tests.

 Kyoji will be responsible for the UX and back-end.
 Kyoji's strengths include back-end (Node.js/Express.js), web front-end (React), and UX.
 Kyoji’s weaknesses include never have worked on a project using the Agile Methodology (mostly solo projects), no experience with AWS, and isn’t good at writing meaningful tests.